by Martin Maenza

 “First we have to clear these creeps out of our way!”
 Steel replied.
 He smashed one with a left, then hurled another into the ground with his right.
 Where the pieces broke away, new forms began to grow, increasing the size of the attacking horde with each defeat.
 “But that’s easier said than done!”

 A number dived toward the Atom, but he used the size-changing controls in his costume to shrink out of harm’s way.
 “I’ll consult with the Stranger!” he told his friends.
 Gliding on the stench-filled air currents, the tiny titan was able to reach their guide, who held off those warriors that attacked him with a mystic barrier.
-“OK, Stranger, what now?”
+“Okay, Stranger, what now?”

 “We must reach Firestorm!” he said.
 “He seems to be the key in all of this.
 If we free him, perhaps there is yet a way to defeat this dual mystical threat we face.
 But only our enemy knows where they’ve hidden him.”

 The Atom looked back to see the other two slowly falling to the tide of warriors that attacked them.
 “Sounds good,” he said, “but we can’t leave the others!
-They’ll get slaughtered!
+They’ll get slaughtered!”

 “Agreed,” said the Stranger, nodding.
 “I have an idea how to take care of that!”